Hchong16/lost-ark-excavation-minigame/README.md

 # User Setup
 **This tool only works when Lost Ark is running on 1080p + Fullscreen + 80% HUD size.
 You must configure offset values to work with your PC.**

-Before starting the exectuable, four values may need to be changed in the `config.yaml`:
+Before starting the exectuable, four values may need to be changed in the `config.ini`:

 `starting_delay_seconds` is the time before the program starts tapping the targets.
 Typically, longer will allow the program to "settle" and hit targets more accuratly.